Are you familiar with the term "Service-Learning"?

 Silliman University (AY2017 Participant)

 I spent my first week at an orphanage and visited kindergartens and schools in three locations.
 By helping with English classes and participating in an organization called Soup Kitchen, I found that education at kindergartens in villages is vastly different from one at those belong to some of the country's most prestigious private universities.
-The children's backgrounds at the orphanage, their high social skills, management philosophy of the facility were also something I rarely have the chance to learn.
+The children's backgrounds at the orphanage, their high social skills and management philosophy of the facility were also something I rarely have the chance to learn.
 I stayed at a village at the top of a mountain in the second week and one near a major city in the third week.
 I experienced unique lifestyle of farming villages and learned face to face the progressive approach of leaders in the region.

-By visiting these places, I learned that rural area and its communities could fend for themselves without support from volunteers.
+By visiting these places, I learned that the rural area and its communities could fend for themselves without support from volunteers.
 I also witnessed that children, who had gone through poverty and domestic troubles, could march towards the future even embracing their past and enjoying their present life more than we do.
 I came to realize that development efforts led by advanced countries such as Japan are not always necessary.
 Comparing Japan and the Philippines side by side, I appreciate the latter's culture that values optimistic views and smiles, then wonder whether we can see such positivity in our society or not.
 My Service-Learning experience prioritized studying domestic issues over international ones, I think.
 Engaging with people in developing countries on an equal footing, without patronizing them thinking "we HAVE TO support these people" is also the attitude I couldn't adopt without participating this program.

 Seoul Women's University, Korea